Need Help Selecting a Roofer for Cedar Roofing? Click here!

 When selecting a Roofing Contractor in Edmonton, there are plenty of things to consider.

 The first thing you need to know, is that – at least right now – there are a lot of roofing companies.
 This has more to do with $58 barrels of oil in Alberta than roofing.
-The roofing trade has a very minimal barrier to entry as the oil industry slows down in Alberta, hard working oil men seek other employment.
+The roofing trade has a very minimal barrier to enter and as the oil industry slows down in Alberta, hard working oil men will seek other employment.
 A common “spring breakup” job for oil field workers is roofing, as the timing is right for their slow season.

-The problem begins when there is no Oilfield to go back to, there are a lot of summer job roofers that put a ladder in their truck zip over to Roof Mart to pick up a few nail guns and suddenly they are a roofing company.
+The problem begins when there is no oilfield to go back to, there are a lot of summer-job roofers that put a ladder in their truck zip over to Roof Mart to pick up a few nail guns and suddenly they are a roofing company.
 It can be difficult for someone who has never stood on a roof to know the difference, or to even know what they should be looking for.

 This comes as a result of the size of the company, their name means they get a ton of calls for jobs, but because roofing is a seasonal job, and they already have huge overhead with the building, the accountants, and the fleet of trucks, they try to minimize their exposure to labor costs.
 So they quite often use subcontracted workers.

 When the Tailgate Roofco’s of the world run out of work, they go on Kijiji.com looking for subcontract work, and when they call the numbers in the jobs section, they end up doing subcontract work for jobs sold by the large company.
 This results in commoditization of the roof work, and stops being about service and accountability.
 The company gets the salesman a lead, to go do an estimate, the salesman sells the roof job, then the company figures out how to fulfill the work.
 So quite often, the subcontractor is not attaching his reputation to the job, and the salesman might not even know who is actually going to be on your roof.